brentjohnson/elo/README.md

 # elo
-Scratch project for tracking ratings
+Scratch project for tracking Magic The Gathering (MTG) ratings